 The National Cancer Institute (NCI) developed the NCI Best Practices for Biospecimen Resources (NCI Best Practices) based on extensive research and expert input into the state of NCI-funded biospecimen resources and the quality of biospecimens used in cancer research.
 The NCI Best Practices outline the operational, technical, ethical, legal and policy best practices for NCI-supported biospecimen resources.

 Provides normal, malignant, benign, and diseased biospecimens to the scientific community for basic and developmental studies in many areas of cancer research.
-Specific questions about the CHTN may be directed to Kelly Kim, NCI Cancer Diagnosis Program at (301) 496-7147, e-mail: email@example.com
+Specific questions about the CHTN may be directed to email@example.com or call (317) 620-1026.

 A database that helps researchers locate specimens for research.
 The database includes resources such as tissue banks and tissue procurement systems with access to normal, benign, pre-cancerous and/or cancerous human tissue covering a wide variety of organ sites.
 Researchers specify the types of specimens, number of cases, preservation methods and associated data they require.
 The Locator will search the database and return a list of tissue resources most likely to meet the requirements.
 When no match is obtained, the researcher is referred to the NCI Tissue Expediter.
 The tissue expediter is a scientist with contacts in the resources community who can rapidly relate investigator needs to appropriate resources.
 To contact the NIC Tissue Expediter, email firstname.lastname@example.org or call (301) 496-7147